plasma-group/pigi/packages/docs/src/spec/src/02-contracts/transaction-based-predicate.rst

 Description
 ***********

 Most developers are more familiar with a transaction-based model of cryptocurrencies, where state transitions as the result of transactions form the basis for computation.
-Our client and operator implementations also work this way--it's really a great model!
+Our client and aggregator implementations also work this way--it's really a great model!
 The transaction-based predicate standard helps us to do this cleanly, by providing a wrapper which interprets transactions in the context of deprecation and disputes.

 In essence, the way to enable this is: if a transaction from one state has been authenticated (e.g. signed by its single owner or signed by the multiple participants of a multisig), it must be deprecable using that transaction.